jrobind/thefrontendcoach.com/src/posts/knowing-when-you're-ready-to-apply-for-positions.md

 # How do you know when you’re ready to apply for front-end developer positions?
 *November 2020*

 When I was learning front-end development I would Google this question often.
 When you’re teaching yourself it’s a lot more difficult to measure your own ‘readiness’.
-When you take a course or attend a Bootcamp it’s easier to define this because there is a set start and finish.
+When you take a course or attend a boot camp it’s easier to define this because there is a set start and finish.
 Those that are self-teaching will have to define this for themselves.

 Many factors play into this state of ‘readiness’.
 The main factor is people's own expectations, one developer's definition of ready may be the complete polar opposite to another’s.
 What really matters to us is **what employers think**.
 In this article, we will attempt to produce a definition to put your mind at ease.